 Exodus, Exodus 1:1-22

-This is the sequel post to another post, When History Serves Prophecy.
+This is the sequel post to another post, How Christ’s Toil Made Light Work.

-When Jacob entered Egypt with his sons and their families, he did so according to the prophecy that was given Abraham (Genesis 15:12-16).
-Abraham’s seed, it had been said, would dwell and be afflicted in a land that was not their own (verse 13); but at this point, we also remember another part of that same prophecy: “And also that nation, whom they shall serve, will I judge: and afterward shall they come out with great substance” (verse 14).
-It is observed that the affliction could not prevent Israel’s deliverance from Egypt; in fact, the decedents of Jacob would depart Egypt in a far better situation than when Jacob first arrived.
+When Jacob entered Egypt with his sons and their families, he did so according to the prophecy that was given to Abraham (Genesis 15:12-16).
+Abraham’s seed, it had been foretold, would dwell in a land as strangers.
+They would, it is added, eventually be afflicted in that same land (verse 13); but here, we also note the second half of the same prophecy: “And also that nation, whom they shall serve, will I judge: and afterward shall they come out with great substance” (verse 14).
+The prophecy regarded Israel’s residence in Egypt, and it is observed that the affliction that is predicted in Genesis 15 could not thwart Israel’s eventual deliverance from that country; in fact, the decedents of Jacob would depart Egypt in a far better situation than when Jacob first arrived.

-If Israel’s deliverance from Egypt eventually forecasts Christ’s redemption of sinners, it should be of no surprise that Israel’s bondage is associated with the effects of Adam’s sin.
-In the end, the LORD made affliction to become a servant to Israel’s flourishing.
-This, in fact, predicts the gospel: The curse would not prevent God’s promise.
+Israel’s improvement was not immediately apparent: It was mediated through the afflictions imposed upon them by the Egyptians.
+In this way, Exodus succeeds and adds to the revelatory message of Genesis, connecting the Fall of Adam to the message of Christ’s redemption.
+If Israel’s deliverance from Egypt eventually forecasts Christ’s redemption of sinners, it should be of no surprise that Israel’s bondage is also associated with the effects of the Fall.
+The significant point is that, in the end, the LORD made affliction in Egypt to become a servant to Israel’s flourishing.
+This ironic feature of Israel’s life in Egypt, in fact, predicts the gospel: The curse would not prevent God’s promise.

 * * *